Fire Emblem: Path of Radiance: Gameplay

 Fire Emblem: Path of Radiance is a tactical role-playing video game in which players control protagonist Ike and a group of characters across multiple battle scenarios.
 At the game's opening, multiple difficulty settings can be chosen: in the Japanese version, the options are Normal, Hard, and Maniac modes, while the western version has Easy, Normal, and Hard modes.
 In all modes, characters who fall in battle are permanently dead and removed from the rest of the game.
 If Ike falls in battle, the game will end and the stage must be restarted.

 Before entering battle, players can choose a certain number of characters to use from a roster of up to 46 characters.
 The roster grows as the game progresses and more characters are recruited, and the number of characters able to be used varied between battles.
-During battle, players have access to two species: the humanoid Beorc and the shape-shifting Laguz.
+During battle, players have access to two species: the human Beorc and the shape-shifting Laguz.
 Beorc use weapons and magic, while Laguz use close-quarters melee attacks.
 Laguz have a gauge which fills up during battle, filling at varying speed depending on their status and whether they are under attack.
 When the gauge is full, they transform into their animal form for a set number of turns, becoming far more powerful than Beorc characters.
-However, they are unable to attack while in human form, and are vulnerable until they transform again.
+However, they are unable to attack while in humanoid form, and are vulnerable until they transform again.
 The time between transformations can be shortened using special items.
+They are also weak to a certain type of magic: Beast Laguz are weak to fire, Dragon Laguz and classes with wyverns are weak to thunder and Bird Laguz are weak to wind, much like pegasi.
 Playable Beorc characters are each assigned a character class.
 These classes affect a character's skills and how far they can move on the battlefield.
 Some classes are exclusive to certain characters: for example, the Ranger class and its skills are exclusive to Ike.
 Laguz characters also have different movement speeds and strengths depending on their transformed form.